2 tbsp. yellow curry powder (used hot madras curry powder)

 2 teaspoons freshly squeezed lemon juice

-6 pickled jalapeño slices or to taste (we used 6 pickled jalapeño slices), plus 3 tablespoons brine
+6 pickled jalapeño slices or to taste (we used 6 slices), plus 3 tablespoons brine

 1 tablespoon tomato paste

 Add all of the other ingredients to the blender and put the lid on afterwards, mixing on high speed just until smooth.
-If the cheese has cooled down too much, you can reheat this in a saucepan for a few minutes over low heat until it’s bubbling or just microwave the cheese (we chose to reheat this in a saucepan).
-If you think the cheese has lost its smooth consistency during reheating, try adding in a small amount of water or nondairy milk.
+If the cheese sauce has cooled down too much, you can reheat this in a saucepan for a few minutes over low heat until it’s bubbling or microwave the sauce (we chose to reheat this in a saucepan).
+If you think the sauce loses it’s smooth consistency during reheat, try adding in a small amount of water or nondairy milk.

 *You don’t want to cook the potatoes too long or else they can get starchy and therefore prevent you from getting a nice smooth cheese.

 Alright so yes, this sandwich does take a bit of prep and work to get made but the taste made it worth it !
 While the seitan won’t fool you into thinking that it’s actually beef, it tastes so good paired with the nacho cheese and vegetables !
 It was hard to restrain myself to just one or two sandwiches !

 These recipes came from Vegan Comfort Classics by Lauren Toyota.